Untie the knot, amicably

 Yes. amicable uses technology to keep the cost of our services low.
 Here are the typical routes to divorce / separate and how much each one usually costs

 Going to court Going to court should be the last resort, but sometimes it's unavoidable.
-Going to court is usually the most expensive, acrimonious and drawn out option.
+Going to court is usually the most expensive, acrimonious and drawn-out option.
 It's estimated that the legal cost of going to court is around £40k per person in London and £13k per person outside of London.
 It can take approximately two years or more at times to finalise things through the court

-Mediation A mediator is an independent, trained professional that helps you and your partner to work out agreements for children or finances.
-This option works if you and your ex can commuicate with each other.
+Mediation A mediator is an independent, trained professional who helps you and your partner to work out agreements for children or finances.
+This option works if you and your ex can communicate with each other.
 You need to be aware that you'll need to go elsewhere to get the legal side of separating sorted.
 Mediators normally charge from £100 an hour per person and most couples have between three and four sessions

-Solicitor / Lawyer A common option, a solicitor or lawyer can manage the legal process of divorce/ separation as well as any financial and childcare issues too.
-This option is most relevant where there are danger signs, and you need your own legal protection.
+Solicitor / Lawyer A common option, a solicitor or lawyer can manage the legal process of divorce/ separation as well as any financial and childcaren issues too.
+This option is most relevant where there are danger signs and you need your own legal protection.
 For example, domestic violence, one person hiding /moving assets.
 The cost ranges from £500 for a simple divorce but can reach around £15,000 if the process is long (usually because of disagreements between you).
 Remember you will be paying two lawyers at an average of £8000 per person for divorce and finances.

 amicable amicable is unique as we're able to help with everything, including financial and childcare arrangements as well as the legal process.
 Using amicable allows you to separate without lawyers and amicable is around three times cheaper than a solicitor and half the cost of mediation services.
-Our services range from £300 for a simple divorce to £6690 per couple for negotiation of finances, childcare arrangements as well as the divorce and consent order documents.
+Our services range from £300 for a simple divorce to £5910 per couple for negotiation of finances, childcare arrangements as well as the divorce and consent order documents.
 View our fixed-price services here.

 DIY services It's possible to file the divorce paperwork yourself using the government website if you're divorce is simple, and you're comfortable with managing the process yourself.
 The cost of filing your divorce/dissolution yourself is up to £593 (the court fee).
 You can check if you're entitled to a discount on this fee here.
-If you file your divorce yourself, you will still need legal support to negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances from a write-up service for couples who have agreed their finances, to a fully supported negotiation support where a more comprehensive service is required.
+If you file your divorce yourself, you will still need legal support to negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances from a write-up service for couples who have agreed on their finances, to a fully supported negotiation support where a more comprehensive service is required.
 If you’ve filed online, book a free 15-minute call to discuss your options in regards to finalising your finances and childcare agreements.

 Are there any other costs to pay?

-The government charges a £593 fee to the court to file for a divorce or dissolution and a further £53 for a Consent Order.
+The government charges a £593 fee to the court to file for a divorce or dissolution and a further £58 for a Consent Order.
 This is a standard fee set by HM Courts and Tribunals Service and applies to all courts in England and Wales.

 You might be able to get money off your court fees if you have little or no savings, are on certain benefits or have a low income.
 Use our court fee calculator to check your eligibility here.